Broadcast of Jeopardy!: Ratings and critical reception

+Renewals and rerun deals

 On January 2, 2007, one third of the subscribing stations originally renewed Jeopardy! through Season 28 (2011–12), but by April 8, 2010, Jeopardy! was given an additional two-year renewal through Season 30 (2013–14).
 Then in 2012, Trebek and Wheel personalities Pat Sajak and Vanna White renewed their respective contracts when the shows' ABC-owned affiliates renewed both game shows through the 2015–16 season.

 In November 2018, the ABC-owned-and-operated stations renewed their agreement to carry Wheel and Jeopardy! through 2023, rebuffing a larger contract offer from Fox Corporation.
 CBS has long viewed stability as key to the shows' success, desiring to keep the shows on ABC stations to maintain continuity; it has declined to move the shows to its own owned-and-operated station group for the same reason it rejected Fox's bid.